yammer/telemetry/README.md

 ## IDs

-Trace and span IDs will be expressed as [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Trace and span IDs will be expressed as 64-bit longs.

 ## Trace/Span Passing